Naga, Camarines Sur: Regional trade hegemony

 The settlement of Naga, attributed to its strategic location, was a major trading outpost, controlling traffic between the gold mining barangays of Paracale and Mambulao (now Jose Panganiban) and the rice cultivating district of Yraya, where pre-Hispanic Bato and Libon were located.
-The settlement's prowess in trading, not limited to domestic ties but to inter-maritime affairs, acquired Naga a comparatively advanced armament consisting of "iron corselets, greaves, wristlets, gauntlets, helmets, arquebuses, and culverins" from foreign Asian traders, evidently Chinese traders of the Ming dynasty from the Silk Road.
+The settlement's prowess in trading, not limited to domestic ties but to inter-maritime affairs, acquired Naga a comparatively advanced armament consisting of "iron corslets, greaves, wristlets, gauntlets, helmets, arquebuses, and culverins" from foreign Asian traders, evidently Chinese traders of the Ming dynasty from the Silk Road.

 Economic affluence

 The fertile soil in Naga reflected the "export-scale" rice and abaca production, also harboring an abundance of hardwoods such as narra, yakal (Shorea astylosa), guijo (Shorea guiso), kamagong (Diospyros blancoi), and molave (Vitex parviflora).
-Popular regional livelihoods in the Naga district also included fishery, accompanied by the Bicol River's marine biodiversity of freshwater fish, mollusks, and crustaceans.
+Popular regional livelihoods in the Naga district also included fishing, accompanied by the Bicol River's biodiversity of fish, mollusks, and crustaceans.
 Additionally, Naga once led a major regional metal industry that the Spanish came to soon propose of further territorial ambitions into the purported opulence of Los Camarines.